-Max Kovalov is a visiting assistant professor of international studies at the College of Charleston and Bennett Director of the John Edwin Mroz Global Leadership Institute.
+Dr. Max Kovalov is an instructor of international studies at the College of Charleston and Bennett Director of the John Edwin Mroz Global Leadership Institute.
 He teaches courses in international studies, comparative politics, and international relations.
 His research focuses on democratization, politics of memory, populism, and political institutions in post-Communist states.
 In 2002-2004 he received the Edmund Muskie graduate fellowship awarded by the U.S. State Department.
 His research has been published in Eastern European Politics and Societies and The Copernicus Journal of Political Studies.
-His current research project is on decommunization, renaming of streets and collective memory in Ukraine.
+His current research project is the impact of political outsiders on democracy.

 2013: Ph.D. in Political Science, University of Oklahoma